Hiram College Library: Prior to 1900

+1900 to 1950

-Prior to 1900 the library facilities at Hiram College consisted of small libraries corresponding with each of the student literary societies: Delphic, Hesperian, and Olive Branch.
-Societies usually limited access to their members, and the only common library was the college's depository collection of federal government publications (established in 1874) that was stored in the original Hinsdale Hall.
+Prior to 1900, the library facilities at Hiram College consisted of small libraries corresponding with each of the student literary societies: Delphic, Hesperian, and Olive Branch.
+Societies' access was usually members-only, with the college's depository collection of federal government publications (established in 1874) being the only common library, which were stored in the original Hinsdale Hall.

-The Teachout-Cooley Library of Hiram College was erected in 1900 with money given by Abram Teachout.
-Built of brick and wood, it had two stories with a three-story tower.
-In 1923, a supplemental gift from the Teachout family made possible an addition built to the south of the original building, and joined to it by means of a vestibule.
-A Greek portico entrance was added, and the size of the Library was essentially doubled.
-An observatory with its telescope, a gift of Lathrop Cooley, was a prominent feature of the building until 1939.
-The observatory was relocated to its present site on Wakefield Road thanks to the generosity of Ella M. Stephens.
+The need for a library to be built was the result of several factors, including an increase in the number of books to about six thousand volumes, along with becoming a repository for U.S. Government documents.
+Another factor that also created a need for a library was the fact that the five different literary societies agreed to house their books together in one place.
+However, these collections would remain separated until 1928, when the literary societies were disbanded and were replaced by fraternities and sororities at Hiram.
+The most important factors were the financial aid received from Abram Teachout, for the express purpose of building a library; together with an observatory and telescope donated by Lathrop Cooley.
+To help fill up the empty shelves of the new library, an additional $1,100 was contributed for buying books.

 The Library's collections then consisted of those books donated by the literary societies and the depository collection.
-These were consolidated by the first Librarian of the college, Emma Ryder.
-While a student at Hiram, she was made the librarian of the Olive Branch Society, and did such an excellent job that she was asked to organized the libraries of the other societies.
+These were consolidated by the first librarian of the college, Emma Ryder.
+While a student at Hiram, she was made the librarian of the Olive Branch Society, and did such an excellent job that she was asked to organize the libraries of the other societies.
 After she graduated in 1890, she went on to study at the University of Chicago and Syracuse University, before returning to Hiram in 1896.
-She served as the college's Librarian until 1907, and introduced the Dewey Decimal System to the Library.
+She served as the college's librarian until 1907, introducing the Dewey Decimal System to the Library.
 She also taught Greek and Latin, was the College Registrar and the House Mother for Miller Hall.

-The old building was largely destroyed by fire in February 1939.
-In addition to thousands of books, also lost were a major portion of the files and records of Professor John S. Kenyon and the furnishings of the Vachel Lindsay Reading Room.